 The Fair Debt Collection Practices Act (FDCPA) is a federal law which essentially states that debt collectors must treat you with truth, fairness, dignity and respect.
 Oklahoma Collection Laws also provide consumers with rights.
 Therefore, it important that you understand your rights in order to make sure you are a) not paying a scam artists for a debt you don’t owe; and b) not paying more than you are legally required to pay.
 To help, we’ve published some free debt validation letters and other letters you can use with debt collectors in the link below.

-It is considered harassment when the debt collector:
+Probably more than what you think it is.
+It is considered debt harassment when a debt collector:

 - Uses abusive language

-- Calls your workplace, friends, family and/or neighbors to collect your debt
+- Tells your workplace, friends, family and/or neighbors about your debt

 Many debt collectors use the phone as their primary means to collect debt.
 This is why so often creditor harassment cases involve illegal and abusive phone calls.
 Some victims are afraid to answer their phone because they know a creditor will be on the other end demanding money.
 If there is an answering machine, these bold collections agents will leave nasty (yet incriminating) messages, using abusive language, profanity, and threats of criminal action including violence.
 These creditors will not listen to reason and they will not leave their victims alone.
 Victims suffer through days where the phone continues to ring every few minutes, all day long.

 Under the FDCPA, debt collectors cannot abuse, harass or threaten you.
 Under this law, not only are debt collection agents not allowed to use any debt harassment tactics to try to collect debt, but they are severely restricted from participating in other misleading, deceptive or fraudulent activities.
 In order to be protected under the FDCPA however, the debt must be a consumer debt only – not a business debt.